• CLASSIC SAILFLOW

 .synopsis...

-which will allow a warm front to move northward across lake erie
+a warm front continues to drift northeastward across lake erie

-trailing cold front to sweep eastward across lake erie on
+and allow a warm front to sweep northeastward across lake erie

-wednesday. behind the cold front, a trough averaging 29.90 inches
+behind the cold front, a trough averaging 29.90 inches should

 ripley to buffalo ny extending from 5nm off shoreline to us-